 Primary duties: Duties of this position involve interpreting regulations in the medical and science industry and helping to create and manage programs around those regulations.
 Other duties involve interacting with and managing health care providers and medical staff members regarding policies and procedures.
 They may also be involved in supervising and evaluating health professionals and researchers associated with the medical institutions.

 National average salary: $93,558 per year

-Primary duties: Duties of a pharmacists include dispensing medications to help patients with illness, disease, or to maintain their overall well-being.
+Primary duties: Duties of a pharmacist include dispensing medications to help patients with illness or disease, or to maintain their overall well-being.
 They are also responsible for overseeing pharmacy technicians, managing prescription inventory, and counseling patients who have questions about the medication they are prescribed.

 National average salary: $95,718 per year